NBN (TV station): Programming

 Until midway through the 2000s, NBN had always produced some local programming, and had set a record for most local programming and transmission hours in its first week of operation.
 It was also a member of Australian Television Facilities, and had a hand in the production of drama series Silent Number.
-Since NBN was bought by PBL Media in May 2007, then merged into the Nine Network in August 2016, apart from NBN News, local programming on the station has decreased significantly, although in the last two years, NBN has resumed production on local programming, but on a limited basis.
-However, since the move to Honeysuckle, local programming has ceased altogether with NBN News the only local production on the station.
+Since NBN's purchase by the owners of the Nine Network in May 2007, then merged into the network in August 2016, local programming on the station has decreased significantly.
+Since the move to Honeysuckle, local programming has ceased altogether with NBN News the only local production on the station.

 In 1963, NBN won the Logie Award for Enterprising Programming (which was only for country stations), and another Outstanding Contribution by a Regional Station award in 1978.
 NBN purchased the Romper Room franchise from Fremantle International in 1967, which broadcast for over three decades.
 The original hostess was Miss Anne, followed by Miss Lyn, Miss Pauline and finally, Miss Kim who hosted the program until its demise due to 'political correctness'.
 (For example, a favourite feature called 'bounce-the-ball' was deemed inappropriate because not all children could bounce a ball).
 At first the 'Miss's' were assisted by NBN's station mascot, Buttons the Cat, who underwent a number of incarnations as its costume aged and became outdated.
 Later, Buttons was retired, being replaced by Humphrey B Bear (as NBN had gained the rights to the character through their purchase of Southern Television Corporation), A Local suited character was then determined to be more suitable for a regional television station and the concept of Big Dog was created, the character and suit were created in Wyong on the NSW Central Coast and Big Dog came into being.

 Local travel agency Jayes presented their own travel show, Travel Time with Jayes, broadcast on Sunday nights for over 20 years, starting in 1962.
 Also, every four years, NBN produced a live 24-hour telethon to raise money for local charities.
 However, due to NBN's affiliation with the Nine Network from 1991 onwards, these telethons were no longer viable with the last occurring in 2002.

 NBN premiered Today Extra in 1989.
 The lifestyle program was broadcast three days per week as part of NBN's day-time line-up.
 On 3 January 2007, it was announced that NBN would axe Today Extra, claiming it was no longer economically viable, with a drop in ratings and a shrinking advertising base.
 The program's axing ended the career for former weatherman Nat Jeffery, who presented the program for 18 years, and worked at the station for 28 years.
 The Today Extra name was later used for a rebrand of Mornings on the Nine Network (NBN's affiliation partner) in 2016.